 Differences Between MAM and DAM

 The difference between digital and media asset management is more nuanced.
-Media asset management is the process of creating, storing, distributing and analyzing media files.
-This gives media asset management a more specific role in the file management space.
+Media asset management is the process of creating, storing, distributing and analysing media assets.

-MAM systems have more capabilities surrounding the management of videos, but lack functionalities in other areas like documents, images or works-in-progress.
+MAM systems have more capabilities surrounding the management of images and videos, but lack functionalities in other areas like documents or works-in-progress.

-DAM platforms, on the other hand, provide an all-encompassing solution.
-The software provides you and your team with the flexibility to work with all kinds of file types for all types of purposes, optimize those files and deliver them to relevant stakeholders.
+DAM software, on the other hand, provide an all-encompassing solution.
+The software provides you and your team with the flexibility to work with all kinds of digital content for all types of purposes, optimise those files and deliver them to relevant stakeholders.

 Differences Between a DAM and CMS

-A Digital Asset Management (DAM) system organizes and shares multimedia assets like images and videos, while a Content Management System (CMS) focuses on creating, managing, and publishing text-based content for websites.
+A digital asset management (DAM) system organises and shares multimedia assets like images and videos, while a content management (CMS) focuses on creating, managing, and publishing text-based content for websites.

-In a nutshell, DAM systems excel at metadata management and collaboration, while CMS platforms prioritize delivering content to the web.
+In a nutshell, DAM software excels at file storage, rights management, and organisation, while CMS platforms prioritise delivering content to the web.

 DAM providers typically offer two types of systems.
 On-premises DAMs use servers physically located on-site, while cloud-based DAMs store files electronically.